 10. Developmental coordination disorder (DCD), also known as developmental dyspraxia, is a neurological condition that begins in childhood.
 It can affect the planning of movements and co-ordination due to brain signals not being transmitted accurately to the body.
-For more info visit the Dyspraxia Foundation (dyspraxiafoundation.org.uk).
+For more info visit the Dyspraxia Foundation.